-This is the first in a three part-series about Milwaukee Police Department response times.
+This is the first in a two-part series about Milwaukee Police Department response times.
+Read the second installment here.

 If you are the victim of an armed robbery in Milwaukee and call the police for help, you can expect to wait nearly half an hour for officers to arrive, according to Milwaukee Police Department dispatch data analyzed by Milwaukee Neighborhood News Service.